For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 By doing this, you should not have any problem receiving the progress reports.
-However, if you signed up for progress reports and are not receiving them on the first Monday of each month, please send an email to firstname.lastname@example.org or call our Student Services Team at 1-800-255-4937.
+However, if you signed up for progress reports and are not receiving them, please send an email to firstname.lastname@example.org or call our Student Services Team at 1-800-255-4937.

 Who do I contact if I have questions about the Keystone Progress Reports?